 Guide12 Hours Porirua

-Whether you're visiting Porirua for the day or staying the night, we have the best things to see, eat and do in this little Greater Wellington town of 55,000.
+If you're visiting Porirua for a day trip, we have the best things to see, eat and do in 12 hours in this Wellington suburb.

 Your guide to the best things to do in Porirua